-The Defense Environmental Restoration Program was formally established by Congress in 1986 to provide for the cleanup of DoD property at active installations and formerly used defense sites-throughout the United States and its territories under CERCLA.
+The Defense Environmental Restoration Program was formally established by Congress in 1986 to provide for the cleanup of DoD property throughout the United States and its territories under CERCLA.
 The two restoration programs under the Defense Environmental Restoration Program are the Environmental Restoration Program and the Military Munitions Response Program.
-The Environmental Restoration Program addresses contaminated sites, while the Military Munitions Response Program addresses closed military ranges and other sites suspected or known to contain MEC (UXO, DMM, or MC).
+The Environmental Restoration Program addresses contaminated sites, while the Military Munitions Response Program addresses closed military ranges and other sites suspected or known to contain MEC.